JasonEtco/jasonet.co/posts/on-spike-work.md

 * {{ openPR }} **[2/3] Create `RepositoryList` model**
 * {{ openPR }} **[3/3] Create `RepositoryListController` and view**

-Those don't sound quite as scary as a single PR called **Do everything**.
+Those don't sound quite as scary as a single PR called **Do everything, all at once**.
 Now to actually create those PRs, here's how we would use `cherry-pick`:

 ```bash
 # Checkout to a new feature branch from `main`: